Back to all posts

 • you mainly need messaging, maps, and light browsing

-• you understand the current rollover conditions
+• you understand the current package and rollover conditions

 Hotspot rules for remote workers